 Will the two find love in their marriage of convenience, or will everything break apart when the truth rises to the surface, shattering everything, including their trust?

-Sweet Matchmaker is the third book in the Indigo Bay Sweet Romance series (a world created by six fabulous authors), as well as a spinoff prequel for Jean Oram’s Veils and Vows series.
+Sweet Matchmaker is the second book in the Indigo Bay Sweet Romance series (a world created by six fabulous authors), as well as a spinoff prequel for Jean Oram’s Veils and Vows series.
 This heartwarming romance can be read on its own without any worries about missing important plot bits so give it a whirl and get swept away!

 SNEAK PEEK: CHAPTER 1